-Name Age(1) Title Name Robert L. Johnson 69 Executive Chairman of the Board of Trustees Thomas J. Baltimore, Jr. 52 President, Chief Executive Officer and Trustee Leslie D. Hale 43 Chief Financial Officer, Treasurer and Executive Vice President Ross H. Bierkan 56 Chief Investment Officer and Executive Vice President
+Name Age(1) Title Robert L. Johnson 70 Executive Chairman of the Board of Trustees Ross H. Bierkan 57 President, Chief Executive Officer, Chief Investment Officer and Trustee Leslie D. Hale 44 Chief Operating Officer, Chief Financial Officer and Executive Vice President

-(1) Age as of March 28, 2016.
+(1) Age as of March 28, 2017.

-Set forth below are descriptions of the backgrounds of each of our executive officers, other than Robert L. Johnson and Thomas J. Baltimore, Jr. whose backgrounds and positions are described above under "Proposals to be Voted On-Proposal 1: Election Of Trustees."
+Set forth below are descriptions of the backgrounds of each of our executive officers, other than Robert L. Johnson and Ross H. Bierkan, whose backgrounds and positions are described above under "Proposals to be Voted On-Proposal 1: Election Of Trustees."

-Leslie D. Hale has served as the Chief Financial Officer, Treasurer and Executive Vice President of the Company since February 2013.
-Prior to this, Ms. Hale served as chief financial officer and senior vice president of real estate and finance of RLJ Development from 2007 until the formation of the Company, when she became the Company's chief financial officer, treasurer and senior vice president.
+Leslie D. Hale has served as the Chief Operating Officer, Chief Financial Officer and Executive Vice President of the Company since July 2016.
+Prior to this, Ms. Hale served as Chief Financial Officer, Treasurer and Executive Vice President of the Company since February 2013.
+Ms. Hale previously served as chief financial officer and senior vice president of real estate and finance of RLJ Development from 2007 until the formation of the Company, when she became the Company's chief financial officer, treasurer and senior vice president.
 She previously was the vice president of real estate and finance for RLJ Development from 2006 to September 2007 and director of real estate and finance from 2005 until her 2006 promotion.
 In these positions, Ms. Hale was responsible for the finance, tax, treasury and portfolio management functions as well as executing all real estate transactions.
 From 2002 to 2005, she held several positions within the global financial services division of General Electric Corp., including as a vice president in the business development group of GE Commercial Finance, and as an associate director in the GE Real Estate strategic capital group.
 Prior to that, she was an investment banker at Goldman, Sachs & Co.
 Ms. Hale received her Bachelor of Business Administration degree from Howard University and her Master of Business Administration degree from Harvard Business School.
-On January 12, 2015, Ms. Hale was elected to the board of directors of Macy's Inc. (NYSE: M).
-She also is a member of the Howard University Board of Trustees.
+Ms. Hale serves on the board of directors of Macy's Inc. (NYSE: M) and is a member of the Howard University Board of Trustees.